-From the Panasonic Healthcare point of view, scientific investigators do not buy freezers to save energy; they buy freezers to protect and preserve their work - no exceptions.
+From the PHC Corporation point of view, scientific investigators do not buy freezers to save energy; they buy freezers to protect and preserve their work - no exceptions.
 Therefore, any energy-saving initiative that risks performance is unacceptable and conventional cascade or hybrid platforms remain the company's proven solution, regardless of energy consumption.

-Other manufacturers, however, were quick to create systems that would satisfy the more superficial demand for low energy use.
-As a result, the scientific community suffered priceless stored product losses and hard lessons were learned.

-Therefore, the Panasonic Healthcare ultra-low temperature freezer line remained a mainstay in institutions around the world where risks assumed for energy-savings alone were simply not worth taking.
+Other manufacturers, however, were guick to create systems that would satisfy the more superficial demand for low energy use.
+As a result, the scientific community suffered priceless stored product losses and hard lessons were learned.5 Therefore, the PHCbi brand ultra-low temperature freezer line remained a mainstay in institutions around the world where risks assumed for energy-savings alone were simply not worth taking.